ClickerMonkey/TheProf/README.md

 ### Where do the profiling statistics go?

 In the CWD directory of the application, a stats directory will be created which contains a CSV file for each profiled class and a CSV file that has all statistics.

+### TODO

+* Add a live statistics viewing option
+* Add a property to delay statistical measurement until a method has been called X number of times (to avoid skewing average and maximum with measurements that involve class loading and non-JIT compiled code).